- Minimum 24 Units

 24 units from completion of one of the following specialisations:

 24 units from completion of 6000-, 7000- and 8000- level courses from the following subject areas:

 At a minimum, all applicants must meet program-specific academic/non-academic requirements, and English language requirements.
 Admission to most ANU programs is on a competitive basis.
 Therefore, meeting all admission requirements does not automatically guarantee entry.

-Applicants must present a Bachelor degree or international equivalent with a minimum GPA of 4.0/7.0
+- A Bachelor degree or international equivalent with minimum GPA 4.0/7.0; or

-Or at least 5 years of work experience, including at least 3 years documented experience in a managerial role.
+- A minimum of 5 years of full time, relevant work experience at ANZSCO Skill Level 1, including at least 3 years documented experience in a managerial role; or

 In line with the university's admissions policy and strategic plan, an assessment for admission may include competitively ranking applicants on the basis of specific academic achievement, English language proficiency and diversity factors.

 The minimum academic requirement for full entry and enrolment is a Bachelor degree or international equivalent with a minimum GPA of 4.0/7.0.

 If required, competitive ranking may further be confirmed on the basis of applicants demonstrating higher-level English language proficiency.